 Workforce (a labour relations bulletin published by Thomson-Reuters) recently surveyed major IR figures in Australia on what they saw as the big issues in 2018, and what they expect as the major talking points for 2019.
 Jim Stanford, economist and Centre for Future Work director, was one of those surveyed, and here are his remarks.
-You may also view the interview in pdf format here.

 What was the most important issue or event in industrial relations this year?